 - Fresh ceviche at local restaurant: 5 USD

-- Seafood dinner at nice restaurant with drink: 30 USD
+- Seafood dinner at a nice restaurant with drink: 30 USD

 As you can see, the price of eating out varies considerably where you go.
 Since I work from cafes most days and go out to restaurants with my friends frequently, I spend between 300-400 USD/month eating out and drinking.